kavirajk/kavirajk.github.io/_posts/2015-08-22-generating-pdf-containing-emoji-python.md

 [Emojis](https://en.wikipedia.org/wiki/Emoji) 😃 🎉 👍 💕 have become so popular.
 Anyone who used [Whatsapp](https://www.whatsapp.com/) or
 [Instagram](https://instagram.com/) knows how cool emojis are 😎.
 And they are everywhere now.
 Emoji originated in Japan.
 The word "emoji" means "Picture(e) letter(moji)" in Japanese.

 Technically, emojis are [subset](http://unicode.org/emoji/charts/full-emoji-list.html) of [Unicode character set](http://www.unicode.org/Public/UCD/latest/ucd/UnicodeData.txt).
 In short, Unicode is the collection of every writable symbol available on the planet.
-That being said unicode includes symbols from every language that exist.
+That being said, unicode includes symbols from every language that exist.

 There are different types of encoding used to interpret different sets of unicode.
 Most popular is "UTF-8" encoding.
 To understand how unicode are interpreted, stored and retrieved here is a great article [The Absolute Minimum Every Software Developer Absolutely, Positively Must Know About